Differential syntactic and semantic encoding in LLMs: Results

 \subsection{Effect of ablations on probes}

 To get a sense of how our centroid ablations impact LLM behavior, we study their effect on two probes.
 As a syntax probe, we measure the accuracy of a linear classifier that, given a sentence $\mathbf{X}_i$, outputs its POS template.
-As a semantic probe, we consider a recall@3 metric: for each sentence $\boldsymbol{X}_i$, we compute its cosine similarity against all paraphrases $\textbf{P}_i$, and we measure how often the correct paraphrase has one of the top-3 largest values.
-For further details, see Appendix \ref{sec:app_probes}.
+As a semantic probe, we consider a recall@3 metric: for each sentence $\boldsymbol{X}_i$, we compute its cosine similarity against all paraphrases $\textbf{P}_i$, and we measure how often the correct paraphrase has one of the top-3 largest values.\footnote{Similar results were obtained with recall@1 (accuracy) and recall@2.} For further details, see Appendix \ref{sec:app_probes}.
 Table~\ref{tab:probes_main} shows the results of both probes, applied to the original sentence representations $\mathbf{X}_i$ (baseline performance), to the ablated sentences, and to sentences ablated through randomly permuted centroids, as a control.
 For simplicity, we only show for each row the maximum performance among all model layers.

 In both experiments, we confirm that ablating the relevant centroids (syntax centroids in the POS classification task and semantic centroids in the paraphrase recall task) has a much stronger effect than ablating permuted centroids (whose effect is minimal in both cases), or of ablating the task-irrelevant centroids (semantic centroids for POS classification and syntax centroids for paraphrase recall).
-Interestingly, the syntax ablation actually \emph{increases} by roughly $5\%$ the performance on semantic recall.
-This is in line with the notion of differential syntax and semantic encoding, and calls for further studies.
+Interestingly, the syntax ablation leads to a small \emph{increase} (roughly $5\%$) in semantic recall.